josedv82/NBA_Schedule_XGBoost_Classifier/README.md

 #### Data Source:
 * I built an R package ([{airball}](https://github.com/josedv82/airball)) to [scrape the data](https://github.com/josedv82/NBA_Predictive_Model/blob/main/Airball_Download.Rmd). {airball} provides various functions to extract schedule related metrics from public box score information.
+* Data preparation.
+My code to clean the data and prepare it modeling is available [here.](https://github.com/josedv82/NBA_Schedule_Classifier/blob/main/Airball_Download.Rmd)

+Once the data is ready:
 * To train the model I used 20 seasons of NBA data (2000-19).
 * I also ran the model on 2021 season data to check its performance given some of the differences in schedule related to COVID.